Google Business Profile Optimisation:

 Claim and Verify Ownership

-According to platform requirements, verification is mandatory for running Local Services Ads.
+Platform requirements, verification is mandatory for running Local Services Ads.
 Unverified profiles pause advertising campaigns, halting marketing efforts entirely.
-Additionally, according to Google’s recommendations, assign multiple managers to profiles to ensure continuous management if one manager becomes unavailable—crucial for small businesses where one person typically handles everything.
+Additionally, Google’s recommendations, assign multiple managers to profiles to ensure continuous management if one manager becomes unavailable—crucial for small businesses where one person typically handles everything.

 Complete Every Profile Section

 Business Name: Use your actual business name without keyword stuffing.
-According to platform policies, manipulating search results by adding keywords to your business name violates guidelines and risks suspension.
+Platform policies, manipulating search results by adding keywords to your business name violates guidelines and risks suspension.

 Address and Phone Number: Ensure NAP (Name, Address, Phone) details match exactly across your website and all online listings.
-According to local SEO specialists, inconsistency confuses Google and damages rankings.
+Local SEO specialists, inconsistency confuses Google and damages rankings.

 Business Hours: Keep current, especially during holidays.
-According to Click Marketing, UK businesses must update hours for bank holidays to prevent frustrated customers arriving when you’re closed.
+UK businesses must update hours for bank holidays to prevent frustrated customers arriving when you’re closed.

 Business Category: Select the most accurate primary category.
-According to specialists, incorrect or vague categories prevent your business appearing in relevant searches, as Google uses categories to determine when showing your profile.
+Specialists, incorrect or vague categories prevent your business appearing in relevant searches, as Google uses categories to determine when showing your profile.

 Business Description: Write compelling descriptions highlighting unique selling points whilst incorporating relevant keywords naturally.
-According to AI-powered local search trends, structure descriptions to answer questions voice searchers might ask.
+AI-powered local search trends, structure descriptions to answer questions voice searchers might ask.

 Services and Products: Add detailed service listings with descriptions.
-According to platform features, this helps Google match your profile to specific service-related searches.
+Platform features, this helps Google match your profile to specific service-related searches.

 Attributes: Use Google’s attribute feature providing specific details about offerings—wheelchair accessible, outdoor seating, free Wi-Fi, etc.